 - The 5 core cable is often overlooked.
 With oil/fuel/water contamination the insulation breaks down and this can cause serious problems and potentially destroy the Powerbox.
 If there’s any doubt the cable should be cut back at the alternator end and re-terminated.

-- I carry new original spec quality 5 core tinned generator cable and the original spec uninsulated spade terminals for the early units (not the cheap brass or blue insulated terminals used by some repairers).
+- I carry new original spec quality 5 core tinned generator cable and the original spec uninsulated spade terminals for the early units (NOT the cheap SY control cable or brass or blue insulated terminals used by other repairers).
 As a safety point the outer braid of the 5 core loom should be clamped and connected (grounded) at the alternator and powerbox end.